huitema/quic-in-space/draft-huitema-quic-in-space.md

 that case, one of the dozen repeats will most likely be successful, but of course a lot of extra energy will have been expanded.
-But the connection establishment will fail if the process is interrupted too soon, either because the maximum number of repeats has been reached, or because the "idle timeouty" has been exceeded.
+But the connection establishment will fail if the process is interrupted too soon, either because the maximum number of repeats has been reached, or because the "idle timeout" has been exceeded.

 ## Idle Timeout